Lucid40320/AGPlat/README.md

 # AGPlat

 Autogenerating platformer maybe...
-Might just be a platformer if we're bad
+Might just be a platformer if we're bad...
-Soup is great
+Soup is great!